wso2/docs-open-banking/en/docs/install-and-setup/configuring-identity-server-for-ob.md

     ??? info "Click here to see the configurations for periodical consent expiration in a clustered setup."

-        - :exclamation: It's important to note that, `quartz.properties` is not recommended to use for initializing custom job data from an XML file, As there's a security vulnerability specified in CVE-2019-13990.
+        -  **Due to a security vulnerability specified in CVE-2019-13990, `quartz.properties` is not recommended for initializing custom job data from an XML file.**
         - Add the `quartz.properties` file to `<IS_HOME>/repository/conf` and enable clustering by configuring the datasources according to the
           [Quartz Configuration Reference](http://www.quartz-scheduler.org/documentation/quartz-2.1.7/configuration/).